Sally Thompson Leather Couturier

 Please scroll down to view the whole article

-The Aint no Saint’s Leather Couture Handbags and Art Objects Collection is a constantly evolving range of unique, skillfully handmade handbags and functional and beautiful objects in luxuriously tactile leathers and suedes.
+Sally Thompson Leather Couturier Art Objects and Handbags Collection is a constantly evolving range of unique, skillfully handmade handbags and functional and beautiful objects in luxuriously tactile leathers and suedes.
 As a creative maker, Sally is always working on projects that stretch her as a designer and couture technician.

 Becoming increasingly popular, these competitively priced ‘Fast Track’ personally tailored sessions enable students to learn a very generous amount of bag making, pattern cutting and design skills within a very short time.
 Choose to attend two, three or four day courses.
 Dates are by arrangement.

-Aint no Saint ‘Bag School Online‘ is a series of short videos showing various techniques and tips to help improve the finish of your bags.
+Sally Thompson Leather Couturier ‘Bag School Online‘ is a series of short videos showing various techniques and tips to help improve the finish of your bags.
 It is not intended to replace physically attended courses as the professional bag making process is long and complex.
-This service is not live at the moment
+This service will be live during H-Art week 8th – 16th September 2018.

 The focus is on learning correct technique when engaging the core and proper spinal alignment to support the body weight when performing the complex exercises.